 Committee, editorial and other responsibilities

-Regular reviewer of papers for Global Change Biology, Industrial Crops and Products and Biomass and Bioenergy.
+Regular reviewer of papers for Global Change Biology-Bioenergy (and guest editor), Industrial Crops and Products and Biomass and Bioenergy.